WordPress two factor authentication – How to Setup 2FA

-There are various WordPress plugins for implementing twofactor authentication(2FA) on your site.
-In this guide, we will show you a step by step process to setup 2step verification on your site.
+WordPress plugins are useful in implementing two-factor authentication(2FA) on your site.
+In this guide, we will show you a step-by-step process to set up a 2FA on your site.

 Two-factor authentication uses a 2 step process in granting access to your site on the WordPress login screen.
-You not only need your username and password to log in.
+You need more than your username and password to log in.
 Besides those, you need another verification method to confirm your access.

 Passwords are weak because they could be deduced or hacked.
 They are also susceptible to brute force attacks.
 This makes use of passwords alone unreliable.